-Area Vessel Type Survival Craft Required

-0-12 miles from coastline Less than 36 feet in length Buoyant apparatus.
-(See Note 2)

-0-12 miles 36 feet or more Buoyant
+Area Vessel Type Survival Craft Required 0-12 miles from coastline Less than 36 feet in length Buoyant apparatus.
+(See Note 2) 0-12 miles from coastline 36 feet or more in length Buoyant apparatus. >12 miles from coastline All Inflatable buoyant apparatus

-from coastline in length apparatus.

->12 miles from coastline All Inflatable buoyant

-apparatus